CLARIAH/ineo-collaboration/doc/README.md

 # Resources api

-The api is available at https://ineo-resources-api-5b568b0ad6eb.herokuapp.com.
+The production api is available at https://ineo-resources-api-5b568b0ad6eb.herokuapp.com.

+Pull Requests to the "main" branch will automatically deploy a review app at Heroku.
+They can be accessed through this url pattern: ineo-api-pr-123.herokuapp.com – where "pr-123" represents GitHubs pull request number.
+All review apps use the "development" dataset.

 ## Authorization